Upgrade Your Front Door and Increase Your Home’s Exterior Curb Appeal

-Try something: Go outside, stand on the curb, and look at your house as if you are seeing it for the first time.
+Let’s do an experiment.
+Go outside and look at your house as if you are seeing it for the first time.
 What do you see?
-What do you feel?
+What do you feel about its exterior elements?
 What do you want to change?
+First impressions matter, especially if you want to impress potential homebuyers.

-Siding, roofing, landscaping, windows, and doors come together to create the curb appeal of your home.
-If tackling all those variables sounds daunting or if your home improvement budget doesn’t cover such extensive renovations, it’s okay.
-You can still make a lasting impact by changing just a single item: your front door.
+Siding, roofing, landscaping, windows, and doors come together to create the aesthetic appeal of your home.
+If tackling all these variables sounds daunting or if your home improvement budget doesn’t cover such extensive renovations, it’s okay.
+You can still make a lasting impact and create an amazing curb appeal by changing just a single item: your front door.

 A front door is a natural focal point for your home.
+If just a fresh coat of paint is not enough, think about replacing the door altogether.
 Make that focal point work for you by trading out your old, boring door for a statement piece.

 There are so many materials and styles of doors to choose from and options for every door budget.
-Hire a professional and you can focus on the fun of choosing the perfect door, not the nitty-gritty details of measuring, leveling, and installing.
+Hire a professional and you can just focus on choosing the perfect door, not the nitty-gritty details of measuring, leveling, and installing.

 Ready for some inspiration?

 The material you choose impacts the cost, energy efficiency, durability, and security of the door.
 Common exterior door material options include:

 Aluminum is lightweight and relatively resilient.
 Aluminum doors will last a long time without the need for much maintenance.
-They are also inexpensive and can be painted.
+They are also inexpensive and can be painted in your home’s color scheme.

-Despite its strength, aluminum may weaken under high temperatures and it is a poor insulator.
-An aluminum front door may increase heating and cooling costs in areas prone to temperature extremes.
+However, despite its strength, aluminum may weaken under high temperatures, and it is a poor insulator.
+An aluminum front door may increase heating and cooling costs in areas prone to extreme temperatures.

 Bamboo is more than just a well-known flooring and textile alternative.
 It is also making an appearance indoors.
 Composite doors constructed of a blend of bamboo and jute are water and termite resistant.